-Food and beverages, on a daily basis, are not permitted in classrooms.
-Teachers should make policies known to classes when discussing other classroom procedures; With teacher approval, water may be allowed.
+Food and beverages are not permitted in classrooms during instructional time.
+However, teachers may allow food during Lunch and Learn.
+Teachers should make policies known to students when discussing other classroom procedures.
 Parties and other celebrations involving food should be limited.
 If held at all, they should be related to the curriculum.
 Parties and pizza orders cannot be a study hall activity.
-Please refer to Policy 246 for additional information on Student Wellness.
+Please refer to Board Policy 246 for additional information on Student Wellness.